 If a home is under contract, the roof warranty review should happen before closing when possible.
 Ask for the installation date, contractor name, warranty documents, product information, and any repair history.

 A roof inspection can help separate paperwork from current roof condition.
 The warranty may be useful, but it does not replace a current inspection of shingles, flashing, penetrations, ventilation, decking indicators, and drainage.
+We've seen warranty folders that look complete on paper attached to roofs with lifted shingles, cracked pipe boots, or hail bruising that no document mentions — the paperwork describes the roof as installed, not the roof as it stands today.

 Questions to ask before relying on a warranty